Try Edible Flowers in Your Next Culinary Creation.

 1. Calendula

-These happy flowers add a bright, spot to any summer/fall garden.
+These happy flowers add a bright spot to any summer/fall garden.
 They are tasty on scrambled eggs, in soups, herb butters and other foods.
-They are sometimes called Pot Marigolds.
-Do not confuse Calendula with the French Marigold (Tagetes) the ornamental commonly called “marigolds” in the garden that are toxic when eaten.

 Flavor: The flavors can range from tangy to peppery, bitter to spicy.
-Also known as the poor man’s saffron as the taste resembles saffron.
+Also known as the poor man’s saffron because the taste resembles saffron.

-Uses: Sprinkle petals on salads, pasta, rice, soups, herb butters, scrambled eggs, wild greens.
+Uses: Sprinkle the petals on salads, pasta, rice, soups, herb butters, scrambled eggs, or wild greens.
 The full flower makes a pretty garnish on the side.

 2. Carnations

 Carnations are so pretty.
-They can be used as cake decoration or steeped in candy and wine.
+They also have a spicy fragrance.
+Carnations have been used as cake decorations and steeped in candy and wine.
 They have sweet petals but be sure to cut them away from the bitter white base before eating them.

 Color: Multiple colors.